KohaILS/koha-manual-zh-cn/source/patrons.rst

 |image450|

+     **Note**

+     -  You can customize the columns of this table in the :ref:`'Table settings'<column-settings-label>` section of the Administration module (table id: account-fines).

 The Transactions tab will show you the following columns:

 -  Date: the date the charge, payment or credit was posted